Run this cell to get everything set up.

 - Let's try to predict whether or not a patient has diabetes (

-) given just their'Glucose'
+'Outcome') given just their'Glucose'level.

-; we'll start with just one feature for now.
+Last class, we used both'Glucose'and'BMI'; we'll start with just one feature for now.

 - As before, class 0 (orange) is "no diabetes" and class 1 (blue) is "diabetes".